noedigcode/gidPatches-for-Reaper/readme.txt

  - Reaper tracks represent patches and are automatically detected by the GUI.
 Tracks can be ignored by starting the name with an underscore.

-An overview is available at https://noedigcode.github.io/gidPatches-for-Reaper/ (or in docs/index.html if you downloaded this).
+An overview is available at https://noedigcode.github.io/gidPatches-for-Reaper/ (or in docs/index.html if you downloaded this)